Shital9798/NumberGaussingGame/README.md

-# Simple Number Gaussing Game
+# Simple Number Guessing Game

 ## Description
 This Java project implements a simple yet engaging "Number Guessing" game where players embark on a quest to find hidden treasures by guessing the correct number.
 The game provides interactive feedback and allows players to choose from a variety of treasures upon successful completion.